Mobility & Flexibility

-Mobility Flexibility: The human body retains an individual, natural level of movement to ensure all of its structures are functioning properly.
-The body requires that bones, muscles, ligaments, tendons, and other tissues work together to allow range of movement and maintaining proper fitness and a balanced nutrition can help keep the body functioning properly.
-According to Dr. Alex Jimenez’s compilation of articles pertaining to mobility and flexibility, individuals who don’t stretch their body often can experience shortened or stiffened muscles which decreases their ability to move effectively.
+Mobility Flexibility: The human body retains an individual, natural movement level to ensure all of its structures are functioning properly.
+The body requires that bones, muscles, ligaments, tendons, and other tissues work together to allow a range of movement.
+Maintaining proper fitness and balanced nutrition can help keep the body functioning properly.
+According to Dr. Alex Jimenez’s compilation of articles on mobility and flexibility, individuals who don’t stretch their body often can experience shortened or stiffened muscles, decreasing their ability to move effectively.

 As a part of chiropractic care treatment, it’s essential for individuals who frequently suffer from joint and/or muscle pain due to direct trauma from an injury or an underlying condition to continue keeping their bodies as flexible as possible.
-People who often workout to maintain or improve their flexibility are actually at a lower risk of experiencing an injury or aggravating a condition.
-According to chiropractic, the best way for an individual to control their flexibility is to stretch before starting any physical activity.
+People who often work out to maintain or improve their flexibility are actually at a lower risk of experiencing an injury or aggravating a condition.
+According to chiropractic, the best way for individuals to control their flexibility is to stretch before starting any physical activity.

 Mobility: Refers to how freely a joint can move through its full range of motion.
-Muscle length (flexibility), muscle tension/ tissue quality and how the nervous system controls the joint.
+Muscle length (flexibility), muscle tension/ tissue quality, and how the nervous system controls the joint.
 Foam rolling and massage to address muscle tension/ tissue quality.
-Stretching is to address muscle length and dynamic mobility and corrective exercises are to address the nervous system.
+Stretching addresses muscle length, and dynamic mobility and corrective exercises address the nervous system.
 And all are needed for optimal joint mobility.

-Stability: A joint that can get into proper alignment so that the bones are taking most of the stress will be more stable than a joint that can’t which requires the connective tissues to take more stress.
-When lacking adequate mobility then the body compensates by using muscles, tendons and ligaments to take up the slack.
-Once the joints are lined up properly then the bones will take the stress.
+Stability: A joint that can get into proper alignment so that the bones take most of the stress will be more stable than a joint that can’t, which requires the connective tissues to take more stress.
+When lacking adequate mobility, then the body compensates by using muscles, tendons, and ligaments to take up the slack.
+Once the joints are lined up properly, then the bones will take the stress.

 An example of this is tight hamstrings and attempting to increase their flexibility by stretching them.
-Most of the time the hamstrings aren’t really the problem, it is a lack of overall mobility from the hips that causes the hamstrings to tighten up in order to make up for the lack of stability.
-Once hip mobility is resolved this will allow the hips to get into better alignment and then the hamstrings will relax.
+Most of the time, the hamstrings aren’t really the problem.
+It is a lack of mobility from the hips that causes the hamstrings to tighten up to make up for the lack of stability.
+Once hip mobility is resolved, the hips will get into better alignment, and then the hamstrings will relax.